hobler/imsil-gui/README.md

 state of the project (Author: Florian Asperger).

-The files in the directory `project_explorer` provide a GUI for managing and viewing projects in a directory.
+The files in the directory `project_explorer` provide a GUI for managing and viewing projects in a directory (Author: Konstantinos Zafeiris)

 ## How to start `IMSIL-GUI`
 ### Used libraries